Columbus (ISS module): Launch campaign

-STS-122 launch delays

-During cryo-filling of the Space Shuttle External Tank (ET) with liquid hydrogen and liquid oxygen prior to the first launch attempt on December 6, 2007, two of four LH2 ECO sensors failed a test.
+During cryo-filling of the Space Shuttle External Tank (ET) with liquid hydrogen and liquid oxygen prior to the first launch attempt on 6 December 2007, two of four liquid hydrogen ECO sensors failed a test.
 Mission rules called for at least three of the four sensors to be in working order for a launch attempt to proceed.
-As a result of the failure, the Launch Director Doug Lyons postponed the launch, initially for 24 hours.
-This was later revised into a 72-hour delay, resulting in a next launch attempt set for Sunday December 9, 2007.
+As a result of the failure, the launch was postponeded, initially for 24 hours.
+This was later revised into a 72-hour delay, resulting in a next launch attempt set for Sunday, 9 December 2007.
 This launch attempt was scrubbed when one of the ECO sensors again failed during fuelling.
 The ECO sensors' external connector was changed on the Space Shuttle external tank, causing a two-month delay in the launch.
-Columbus was finally launched successfully on the third attempt at 2:45pm EST, February 7, 2008.
+Columbus was finally launched successfully on the third attempt at 2:45pm EST, 7 February 2008.